 Bakery On Main is proud to be a Non-GMO Project Verified company.
-We believe that we can help to clean up the food supply by providing unique, great tasting, and clean products that can be trusted and make people happy because they are gluten free, NON-GOM Project verified, and Natural.
+We believe that we can help to clean up the food supply by providing unique, great tasting, and clean products that can be trusted and make people happy.
 Being NON-GMO Project Verified means following the standards of and being monitored by a third party company to ensure that every ingredient we use meets the criteria to be considered NON-GMO.
 This is something that we strongly believe in and want to make sure you understand why using only NON-GMO Project Verified ingredients is so important.

 What is a GMO?

 When something is referred to as a GMO that means it is a genetically modified organism.
 This results from altering the genes of a species.
 Whether it is taking the genes of one species and inserting it into another one to introduce a new trait or characteristic or by removing a gene in an attempt to eliminate a specific trait or characteristic, this means that the organism has been genetically modified and must now be referred to as a GMO.
 What this means for you and your family is that many of the foods you buy or the ingredients used in them were not naturally grown but created so that the crops can yield a higher, more efficient product.

 Many of the modifications made in various crops include making them able to withstand certain herbicides such as Roundup (also known as Roundup Ready crops) and some crops being designed to be able to produce their own pesticide or insecticide.
 As a result of the use of the weed killer Roundup, these Roundup Ready crops have shown residues of a synthetic compound called Glyphosate that CANNOT be washed off as the compound has become actively integrated directly into the each cell of the plant!

 For more information on GMO’s and a list of the crops where GMO’s are most commonly found, read our blog HERE